 We offer judicial externships with several courts including the Florida Supreme Court, the Florida 1st District Court of Appeal, the Federal District Court and state courts.
 Through these placements, students can earn credits towards graduation and their Skills requirement.
 See the Judicial Internships link on the left for more information.
 Further, watch for e-mail notices regarding the application deadlines for these externships.
-Questions about judicial externships applications and placements should be directed to the Career Services Department at firstname.lastname@example.org.
-Questions about supervision, course requirements, or site visits should be directed to Professor Johnell, Externship Coordinator, at email@example.com or (904) 680-7715.
+Questions regarding judicial externships should be directed to the Center for Professional Development at email@example.com.

 For any externship for which a student earns credit, certain standards of the American Bar Association must be followed.
 Pursuant to such standards, a student may not be paid for working if s/he is also earning credit.

 A student may not be enrolled in more than one externship or a clinic and an externship during the same semester.
 Further, pursuant to rules contained in the Student Handbook, a student is limited to twelve total credit hours from clinics and externships.
 All externship credit hours count toward the number of skills credit hours required for graduation.